 Dr. Jeffery Lant, a marketing expert, says that for a prospect to come to the point where he is ready to make a purchase, you need to contact him seven times or more within 18 months.

-Building an email list by giving out content upgrade incentives that’ll help your audience solve a problem such as checklists, swipe files, eBooks, helps you acquire email subscribers big time.
+One way on how to build an email list fast is by giving out content upgrade incentives that’ll help your audience solve a problem such as checklists, swipe files, eBooks, help you acquire email subscribers big time.

 Creating automated email campaigns that’ll direct them to your blog posts, product pages, helps you keep in contact with your audience, establish trust, and make sales on autopilot.